OSC/ood-documentation/source/app-development/interactive/form.rst

   .. warning::

-     This pre-defined attribute is very resource manager specific, and is the most brittle of all the other pre-defined attributes.
+     This predefined attribute is very resource manager specific, and is the most brittle of all the other predefined attributes.
 May require customization (see
      :ref:`interactive-development-form-customizing-attributes`) to work at
      your center.